Share a Map

 - In the Share window, check the Everyone (public) box.

-If you were sharing a real-world map outside of this lesson, you would delete the GIS manager's comment from the item page Overview tab before sharing the map with everyone.
+If you were sharing a real-world map outside of this tutorial, you would delete the GIS manager's comment from the item page Overview tab before sharing the map with everyone.

 - Click Save.